 Both access interfaces are tagged.
-It means only frames with the VLANs tag 60 to 70 will be encapsulated and transported.
+It means only frames with the VLANs tag 60 to 70 and 100 to 151 will be encapsulated and transported.
+If necessary, untagged configuration can be added to encapsulate data traffic without a VLAN tag.

-Untagged traffic or PDU from untagged protocols will not be encapsulated in VPWS.
+Untagged traffic or the PDUs from untagged protocols will be encapsulated in the VPWS only if the untagged configuration is present on the VPN.